FelixTUD/kp_coins/README.md

                         training.
 Default uses the minimum number of all used classes.
   --save_figures        Save figures of reconstructed time series.
-  --split SPLIT         Split training in num of epochs autoencoder and num of
-                        epochs categorizer training
   --seed SEED           Initializes Python, Numpy and Torch with this random
                         seed. !!NOTE: Before running the script export PYTHONHASHSEED=0 as environment variable.!!